-Meltzer Residence
+Tribeca Residence

-Interior Design —
+Interior Design, Residential —

 The design concept was inspired by the client’s love of graphics and color, and her wish to live with artwork beyond objects on pedestals and walls.
 Rather than presenting works as objects to be carefully observed, like in a gallery, the pieces are more accessible and integrated into daily live.